 - If a student fails any grade level state-mandated test, he/she will be placed on furlough for one year until passing the next year’s grade level state-mandated test.
 If the student continues to fail any grade level state-mandated test, he/she will be considered for exit from the GT program.
 The campus GT committee may consider extenuating circumstances.

 - If a student fails a core class (English/Language Arts, Science, Math, and/or Social Studies) for a nine week period, he/she may be furloughed from the GT program.

 - At the elementary level, if a student chooses not to participate in the levels of service offered to GT students, he or she will be furloughed from the GT program and will not attend GT pullout classes.

 - Students may be furloughed for a period of time deemed appropriate by the above committee, with student’s progress reassessed at the end of the furlough.

-- At the end of the furlough period, the student will be re-evaluated by the GT selection committee.
+- At the end of the furlough period, the student will be re-evaluated by the campus GT committee.
 A decision will be made for the student to continue in the GT program or begin exit procedures.